massimo-tech3d/GAZER/README.md

 ## How to build
 1. download gerber files from the hardware sections and get the pcb etched by your favorite service
-2. solder the two capacitors and all the sockets to plug the external devices (Raspberry connector must be soldered on the back side)
-3. plug in the two stepper drivers
+2. follow the instructions in hardware folder
-4. flash the teensy with the sketch in arduino folder
+3. flash the teensy with the sketch in arduino folder
-5. plug the teensy on the PCB socket
+4. plug the teensy on the PCB socket
-6. plug the PCB onto the RPi3 GPIO
+5. plug the PCB onto the RPi3 GPIO
-7. flash the RPi3 card with the nerves image provided in raspberry folder.
+6. flash the RPi3 card with the nerves image provided in raspberry folder.
 Or, if preferred, compile the source code and use the elixir/nerves commands to flash the card
-8. boot the RPi3
+7. boot the RPi3
-9. Verify the smartphone connectivity.
+8. Verify the smartphone connectivity.
 Select gazer access point and connect to 192.168.3.1
-10. install "GPSd Forwarder" from Play Store and turn it on
+9. install "GPSd Forwarder" from Play Store and turn it on
-11. Enjoy a star gazing night !
+10. Enjoy a star gazing night !